kbknapp/HowTo/git.md

 	$ gitk

-Show a history of commits on the current repository.
+Show a history of commits on the current repository in the current branch.

 	$ git log

 ### Flags

-Adding the following flags changes the output of `git log`
+Adding the following flags changes the output of `git log` or `gitk` respectively

 `--stats` show's the history with some statistics of what was changed.

 `--oneline` shows single line version of commits history.
+(May be combined with the following flags as well)

-`--graph` shows branch diagrams (may be combined with `--oneline`)
+`--graph` shows branch diagrams

+`--all` shows commit history for the current repository from *all* branches.

+`--decorate` shows which branch commits were made two along with HEAD information.

 `--pretty="%h, %cn, %cr"` shows commit history in a formatted version (example uses abbreviated hash, commiter name, and relative commiter date seperated via commas)